The DCS file format

 As already noted, DCS-files are actually EPS-files that have to follow the Adobe specifications (Appendices G and H of the PostScript Language Reference Manual, 2nd ed.).
 The only differences are some changes in the header comment area as well as additional comment lines in the main section of the file that describe the separation data.
 DCS-files contain a preview image, just like EPS-files.

-There are two different versions of the DCS file format: version 1 and the more recent version 2.0.
-Both formats are covered in more detail below.
+There are two different versions of the DCS file format: version 1 and version 2.0.

 DCS 1.0